England

 Topic 6 – Introducing the microbial world

-This topic will develop an understanding of the core principles of microbial diversity, growth and bacterial community – all aspects relevant to human niches such as the skin, gut and oral cavities – and how local interactions and communications with host cells impact on both health and disease.
-You’ll study the gut microbiome and use a series of diagnostic tests to detect common clinical infections caused by microbes.
+This topic will develop an understanding of the core principles of microbial diversity, growth, and bacterial community – all aspects relevant to human niches such as the skin, gut, and oral cavities – and how local interactions and communications with host cells impact health and disease.
+You’ll study the gut microbiome and use a series of diagnostic tests to detect microbial pathogens responsible for clinical infections.

-Throughout the module, you’ll access and use large health-related datasets and learn how the module’s themes can be contextualised within the wider health sciences sector where you will hear from representatives from publishing, genetic counselling, SMEs, pharma, charity, NHS diagnostics and clinical trials.
+Throughout the module, you’ll access and use large health-related datasets and learn how the module’s themes can be contextualised into the broader health sciences sector, where you will hear from representatives from publishing, genetic counselling, SMEs, pharma, charity, NHS diagnostics and clinical trials.

 There are no formal entry requirements for this module.